Treehouse of Horror XXXVI: Critical response

 Marcus Gibson of Bubbleblabber gave the episode a 7.5 out of 10.
 He thought the first segment was the weakest, but he highlighted the animation in the final two segments and voice acting of Idris Elba and Viola Davis.
 Mike Celestino of Laughing Place liked the voice acting and animation of the segments.
 He highlighted the combination of 2D and 3D animation in the final segment.
 Daniel Kurland of Bloody Disgusting gave the episode a 3 out of 5.
 He thought the first segment was "strong" but thought the plot did not make sense.
 He liked the second segment the most and said it was "somewhat disturbing with some of its brutality."
 He thought the final segment was not as scary, but liked the plastic animation.

 Marisa Roffman of Give Me My Remote also highlighted the animation and liked the voice acting of Viola Davis as the narrating Maggie.
 Nick Valdez of Comicbook.com called it the "best Treehouse of Horror in years."
 He praised the segments for being gorier than other specials, concluding, "All three segments were strong and had a notable foundation of horror, and it's definitely something you should check out this Halloween if you missed it, because the creative team really went all out this year."
 JM McNab of Cracked.com noted that the Kwik-E-Mart was shown again in the third segment, "Plastic World."
 He noted that the location was no longer used in the series after Apu Nahasapeemapetilon was removed due to the controversial 2017 documentary The Problem with Apu.
+Nick Valdez of Comicbook.com ranked the episode number 2 on his list, "All Episodes of The Simpsons Season 37, Ranked Worst to Best."
+He said, "It's so good it surpasses many average episodes, which is saying a lot considering the excellent character development we've seen throughout this season."